 Every time Windows starts, memory is being used for all files on the Desktop.
 If the files are Shortcuts, the total amount of memory used will be small.

-However, if there are many or dozens of files on the Desktop, these machines will use a lot of operating memory, essentially no purpose or benefit.
-With less memory available, the computer runs slower because it has to exchange information from its active memory to the hard drive.
+However, if there are many or dozens of files on the Desktop, these machines will use a lot of operating memory, practically no purpose or benefit.
+With less memory available, the computer runs slower because it can exchange information from its active memory to the hard drive.
 It performs this process (called paging memory) to keep everything the user wants to do, running at once.

 Clean your Desktop